voxelgit/nebula/README.md

 # YinYang

-Games, [chat](https://voxel-im.github.io/YinYang/discord.html), and a lot more to come.
+Games, [chat](https://voxel-im.github.io/YinYang/discord.html), apps, and a lot more to come.
 [THIS SITE IS IN BETA]

 If your school ever restricts this just fork and deploy to GitHub Pages or use the following options: